Join the Fire Department

 Firefighters are paid an hourly wage for their time when responding to calls, on-duty, in training, and for other department activities.
 Firefighters also participate in the Fire Relief Association and are eligible for a pension after completing several years of service.

-The 2022 firefighter application period will open in May of 2022.
+The 2023 firefighter application period is open from May 1 through July 16.

-Call firefighter recruitment voicemail line at 763-494-6092 or email Deputy Chief Chris Kummer.
+Call the firefighter recruitment voicemail at 763-494-6092 or email the deputy chief of operations.